sesam/tarpaulin/README.md

 how to approach bugs found in Tarpaulin and adding features please check [CONTRIBUTING](CONTRIBUTING.md).

-Rust 1.23 introduced a regression in the compiler affecting tarpaulin's accuracy.
-If you see missing lines or files, check your compiler version.

 ## Roadmap

 - [x] Line coverage for tests